 In studies of jaundice meters' precision, several investigators have found them less precise for low serum bilirubin levels.
 Still, others have suggested that the jaundice meter's accuracy may be compromised at higher serum bilirubin concentrations.
 Accuracy may also be compromised by the variability of individual meters, the influence of operator technique, and the presence of alcohol on the meter probe or the baby's skin.
 The accuracy of jaundice meters is a function of precision and the presence or absence of bias in the form of additional or interfering race-dependent skin chromogens and the presence of bruising or birthmarks.
 Factors such as exchange transfusion, phototherapy, body site measurement, albumin concentration, pH, and gestational and chronological age can alter results.

-Surprisingly, phototherapy does not seem to interfere with the measurement, even though infants, while being treated, appear less jaundiced to the eye.
+Surprisingly, phototherapy does not seem to interfere with the measurement, even though infants, while being treated, appear less jaundiced in the eye.
 The value of screening tools ultimately rests on the clinician's need to measure bilirubin in the newborn.
 The trends toward extremely early discharge after delivery, cost containment, and decreases in medical interventions should increase our requirements for simple safe methods of determining which infants have more than just physiologic jaundice.